 - Double-click the Hard Drive icon and navigate to Applications > Utilities.

-- In the Utilities folder, double-click one Terminal
+- In the utility folder, double-click one Terminal

 - In Terminal, type: sudo mdutil -E /